Prostitution and Human Trafficking Charges

 Michigan law prohibits a person from knowingly recruiting, enticing, harboring, transporting, providing, or obtaining an individual for forced labor or services, the purpose of holding a person in debt bondage

-Also, Michigan law prohibits a person from benefiting financially or receiving any thing of value from an enterprise engaged in human trafficking.
+Also, Michigan law prohibits a person from benefiting financially or receiving anything of value from an enterprise engaged in human trafficking.

-The penalties can vary from a 10 year felony (if there was no injury) to life in prison (if the violation involved kidnapping, rape, death or the attempt to commit any of those offenses)
+The penalties can vary from a 10-year felony (if there was no injury) to life in prison (if the violation involved kidnapping, rape, death or the attempt to commit any of those offenses)

 There is no need for the victim to testify in prosecutions under the new human trafficking laws.
-The statute of limitations is 25 years – meaning that a person who commits a human trafficking offense can be prosecuted for that offense for 25 years afterwards.
+The statute of limitations is 25 years – meaning that a person who commits a human trafficking offense can be prosecuted for that offense for 25 years afterward.
 If the offense is punishable by life in prison, then there is no limit to when the charges can be filed.

 Human Trafficking in Michigan and Prostitution Crimes

 Michigan law has changed relative to prostitution.
-A person who engages the services of another for prostitution or lewdness that is not his or her spouse, by payment of money or other forms of consideration is guilty of a 93 day misdemeanor, with punishments increasing for second or subsequent offenses.
-If the person being engaged for the services is less than 18 years old the punishment is a 5 year felony.
+A person who engages the services of another for prostitution or lewdness that is not his or her spouse, by payment of money or other forms of consideration is guilty of a 93-day misdemeanor, with punishments increasing for second or subsequent offenses.
+If the person being engaged for the services is less than 18 years old the punishment is a 5-year felony.
 Prior to the amendments, only a man could be charged in engaging the services of a woman other than his wife.